 An American Song

-Early in the Revolutionary War, the British attacked the Americans held up in a fort along the Hudson River.
+Early in the Revolutionary War, the British attacked the Americans who were holed up in a fort along the Hudson River.
 The Americans fought bravely but were so outnumbered that they were forced to surrender.

-Suddenly, the British general called out to his band to play “Yankee Doodle Dandy” for the American boys. (“Yankee Doodle Dandy” was an old British drinking song designed to humiliate the American Colonist.)
-Note the words: They were not gentlemen; they were pretenders to the gentile ranks…”Dandies”.
-They didn’t ride horses, they rode “ponies”.
-They didn’t wear the great curled, plumes, shaped like macaroni in their hats that the English nobility wore; they wore feathers and called them macaroni.
-This was purely a song meant to demean the Americans.)
+Suddenly, the British general called out to his band to play "Yankee Doodle Dandy" for the American boys. (“Yankee Doodle Dandy” was an old British drinking song designed to humiliate the American colonists.)
+The lyrics were meant to degrade the Americans: They were not gentlemen, but pretenders to the gentile ranks… "Dandies."
+They didn’t ride horses, they rode "ponies."
+They didn’t wear great curled plumes, shaped like macaroni, in their hats like the English nobility did; they wore feathers and called them macaroni.
+This was purely a song meant to demean the Americans.

-Just as the British Officer was about to hand the sword to the American, Washington suddenly stopped him.
-“Wait”, he called out.
-Then turned to the American Band and said “play Yankee Doodle for this gentlemen.
+Just as the British officer was about to hand the sword to the American, Washington suddenly stopped him.
+“Wait,” he called out.
+Then he turned to the American band and said, “Play Yankee Doodle for this gentleman.
 He seems to like it so.”

-One British officer asked his companion “who do they think they are?”
-“A new breed of men” was his fellow’s answer.
+One British officer asked his companion, “Who do they think they are?”
+“A new breed of men,” was the fellow’s answer.
 “A breed that bows to no king.”

 You Might Also Like: